 Conflict Management and the Case of the Stacking Plates

-Fifteen years ago my sixty year old father remarried.
-Although it's often difficult for young children to adjust to a "new" mummy or daddy, it was challenging for a thirty-two year old, too--me!
-On my first "sleep over" visit, I tried my darnedest to be agreeable and helpful around the house, shopping for groceries, peeling potatoes, chopping vegetables for dinner, etc. Have you heard the expression, "A new broom sweeps differently " (or something like that)?
-Or, "You can't have two women in one kitchen", or, "Too many chefs spoil the broth"?
+Twenty-five years ago my sixty year old father remarried.
+Although it's often difficult for young children to adjust to a "new" mummy or daddy, it was challenging for a thirty-two year old, too -- me!
+On my first "sleep over" visit, I tried my hardest to be agreeable and helpful around the house, shopping for groceries, peeling potatoes, chopping vegetables for dinner, etc. Have you heard the expression, "A new broom sweeps differently " (or something like that)?
+Or, "You can't have two women in one kitchen," or, "Too many chefs spoil the broth?"
 Well, all applied to my experience of that long weekend.

 According to the Thomas-Kilmann instrument, when it comes to dealing with conflict, people will:

 These behaviours are plotted along two axes.
 The vertical focuses on the self/degree of assertiveness; the horizontal focuses on the other/degree of cooperation.

 A high degree of assertiveness, mixed with a low degree of concern for the other involved in the conflict, creates a "win-lose" scenario.
 "I win, you lose;" a.k.a.
 Competing (domination; upper left quadrant).

 When one rates highly on both assertiveness/self-interests and desire to maximally cooperate with another, Collaborating (upper right quadrant; integration) behaviour is demonstrated, and "win-win" results.
 "I win and you win, too."